Last updated on 5 August, 2023

 Other activities we loved throughout our sailing adventure was snorkelling around the reefs spotting turtles.
 There is also an aboriginal artwork cave on one of the islands, which is fascinating.

 Costs to hire a yacht and sail the Whitsundays vary depending on the time of year and the sort of boat you want.
-For us, four adults and two kids on a yacht, we paid $3950 for five nights in April.
+For us, four adults and two kids on a yacht, we paid $3950 for five nights.

 If you want to experience a once in a lifetime adventure which lasts more than a day, hire a private yacht in the Whitsundays.